Mentorship Programs

 Reputation building Organizations that show a commitment to their employees' development will gain a reputation as a desirable place to work.
 Increase conversion of new hire offers from 50% to 75%

-5 tips for choosing your mentoring program goals
+5 tips for choosing your mentorship goals

 We're about to throw another goal setting framework at you.
 If OKRs are confusing for you, this might be a better alternative.